The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 Not "write a confident introduction" — write "write a confident introduction that leads with a concrete result, not a question and not a broad claim about the industry."

-After 74+ production prompts across the prompt library and 22+ ACOS skills, three principles consistently separate high-performing prompts from mediocre ones:
+After 74+ production prompts across the prompt library and 22+ ACOS skills, three principles consistently separate high-performing prompts from mediocre ones.

 Constraints beat instructions.
 Telling the model what to produce is weaker than defining the boundaries within which to produce it.
 Instructions describe an ideal.
 Constraints define a space the output must occupy.
 Constraints are more reliable.

-These principles sound simple.
+These sound simple.
 Applying them consistently is the actual work.
 Most prompts fail not because the technique is wrong but because the specificity is insufficient, the constraints are embedded in prose instead of itemized, or there's a description where an example would serve better.

 The highest-leverage insight from building the ACOS system: a production-grade prompt is a reusable asset, not a one-time input.

 The prompts I use daily — for blog writing, code review, content atomization, deployment monitoring — are stored as skill files with defined inputs, outputs, and constraints.
 They get refined over time.
-When a prompt produces a bad output, I update the skill file rather than just rerunning with a tweak.
+When a prompt produces a bad output, I update the skill file rather than rerunning with a tweak.

 If you're building an AI-native system for your own work, the ACOS framework provides the architecture for organizing these prompts, skills, and agents into a coherent operating system rather than a loose collection of notes.